microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/03_concepts/concepts.md

   a function that returns a groupBy key* for each row of the incoming data set.
 The partition key is used to separate the data rows into different partitions.
-- **transform**: A function that accepts a partition of data and performs final transformation before providing it to chlidren.
+- **transform**: A function that accepts a partition of data and performs final transformation before providing it to children.
 Clients may use this to define aggregation, layout-transformations, or any other augmentation that is necessary for child marks to render.
 Default is an identity function.